Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Summary and Discussions

 \section{Summary and Discussions}

+Electromagnetic memory, as an infrared phenomenological prediction of field theory, has important theoretical significance, but it is very challenging to verify experimentally.
+In this work we proposed a superconducting protocol to probe its quantum phase form.
+A finite-duration electric field can imprint a gauge-invariant phase difference between two previously phase-locked superconducting nodes.
+After the electric field is switched off, this phase remains stored in the superconducting state and can be converted into a current or flux signal upon reconnection.

-Quantum mechanics has been well tested within electromagnetism.
-Nonetheless, effects such as the EM memory and electric AB effect have not yet to be tested experimentally \cite{PhysRev.115.485,PhysRevB.40.3491,vanOudenaarden1998,Walstad:2010bhu,Chiao:2014eca}.
-In addition, testing the universality of quantum mechanics under weak gravity remains an important subject \cite{PhysRevLett.34.1472,NESVIZHEVSKY2000754,Nesvizhevsky:2002ef,Jenke:2011zz,Abele:2012dn,Hohensee:2011yt,Chiao:2023ezj}.
-The effect of gravity in conductors has been extensively discussed since the last century.
+The key element of the proposal is to use gravity~\footnote{Testing the universality of quantum mechanics under weak gravity remains an important subject \cite{PhysRevLett.34.1472,NESVIZHEVSKY2000754,Nesvizhevsky:2002ef,Jenke:2011zz,Abele:2012dn,Hohensee:2011yt,Chiao:2023ezj}.
+The compatibility between classical gravity and quantum fermion statistics in conductors has been extensively discussed since the last century.
 However, this has not yet been directly verified experimentally, as it is difficult to probe the weak electric field inside a conductor \cite{PhysRevLett.21.1093,SHEGELSKI2023127}.
-Even today, its experimental test remains of great importance to verify the compatibility between classical gravity and quantum fermion statistics.

-In this Letter, we show that the three long-standing but unverified quantum effects -- \textit{EM quantum memory}, \textit{gravitational effects in conductors}, and the \textit{electric AB effect} -- coexist and manifest within a common framework, allowing them to mutually illuminate and test each other.
+In this paper, we show that these long-standing but unverified phenomena coexist and manifest within a common framework, allowing them to mutually illuminate and test each other.} and acceleration, rather than an externally applied voltage pulse, to generate the transient electric field.
+A normal conductor held with proper acceleration develops a small internal electric field due to the different responses of the ionic lattice and the electron gas.
+Switching the apparatus between a supported stage and free fall therefore provides a clean way to turn the field on and off while minimizing ordinary electromagnetic disturbances.

-Gravity generates a stable, nucleon-mass–enhanced electric field inside the conductor.
-By controlling the acceleration of conductor, this electric field can be tuned accordingly.
-When the electric field is switched off by free fall, the past electric field, via four-vector potential effect, can still imprint a memory phase onto the superconductors.
-The memory phase shift can be of order $0.1$ within time duration of $1\,$ms, which can later be verified by converting the phase into current and magnetic flux signals.
-Beyond the conventional memory effect generated by accelerated charges, our scenario generalizes the concept and applicability of EM quantum memory.
+For representative parameters, the memory phase can reach $\Delta \phi \sim 0.1$ on a millisecond timescale.
+This signal is above typical SQUID sensitivities and can be distinguished from backgrounds by its dependence on the holding time, device orientation, effective acceleration, and length of the normal-metal region.
+The proposal thus provides a possible tabletop route toward testing electromagnetic memory as a quantum phase observable of infrared QED.